-A Secret in Time is the latest book in Sally Nicholls's Adventures in Time series, which takes children back in time through a magical mirror.
-As a child, Sally Nicholls spent most of her time trying to make real life as much like a book as possible.
-After school, she did a degree in Philosophy and Literature at Warwick, followed by a masters in Writing for Young People at Bath Spa.
-It was here that she wrote her first novel, Ways to Live Forever, which won the Waterstone's Book Prize in 2008.
-Since then, her novels have also been shortlisted for the Guardian Children's Fiction Prize and the Costa Children's Book Award.
-Sally lives in Liverpool with her husband and two sons, writing stories and trying to believe her luck.
+Sally Nicholls grew up in Stockton-on-Tees, and after school did a degree in Philosophy and Literature at Warwick and then travelled the world, working for a period at a Red Cross hospital in Japan, before undertaking a masters in Writing for Young People at Bath Spa.
+It was here that she wrote her first novel, Ways to Live Forever, which won the Waterstone's Book Prize, and she has been shortlisted for the Guardian Children's Fiction Prize, the Costa Children's Book Award, and the Carnegie Medal, twice.
+She lives in Liverpool with her husband and two sons.

 Q&A with Sally Nicholls

 1. What have been your stand-out moments in your writing career to date?

 My two most successful books are probably Ways to Live Forever and Things a Bright Girl Can Do.
 I have several stand-out moments from my 15 years in the business, including walking around the set of the Ways to Live Forever film, winning the Waterstones prize, reading The Button Book to my baby and seeing how much he loved it, and Things a Bright Girl Can Do being shortlisted for a Carnegie medal.
 None of them top the actual best moment though, which was the day my agent rang me up to tell me a publisher had made a very modest offer for Ways to Live Forever, and I was going to be a published author.

 2. Can you tell us a little about your new book, Yours from the Tower?
 Why did you choose this title?